20k/rtlsdr_net_daemon/readme.md

 Eeprom read/write is not supported.

+# Development

+As-is currently this project and meets everything I needed from building it, so please create an issue if you want additional features, as there's nothing on the todo list currently.
+If you find a bug, please report it or file a PR, and I'll fix it.

+Linux support is something I'd like to add, and performance on low power hardware is completely untested and could likely be improved.

 # Building

 This project uses xmake via msys2 (specifically ucrt64) to compile on windows.
 Simply run `xmake` to build.

 This was designed to be as easy to build as possible.
-The only dependencies are nlohmann::json, and for the daemon: additionally librtlsdr, and libusb
+The only dependencies are nlohmann::json (provided), and for the daemon: additionally librtlsdr, and libusb.
+Librtlsdr is added as a submodule here, so checkout with submodules if you want to build with the default xmake configuration.